rebeccaeilering/my-dev-blog/content/2019 Web Development Review/index.md

 ##Year End Faves

-*Book: Hidden Figures - About the African American women mathematicians that worked for NASA in the 1950s and 1960s.
+* Book: Hidden Figures - About the African American women mathematicians that worked for NASA in the 1950s and 1960s.

-*Movie: I guess the Lego Movie: The Second Part by default because that was the only new movie I saw this year in a movie theater.
+* Movie: I guess the Lego Movie: The Second Part by default because that was the only new movie I saw this year in a movie theater.
 I don't watch a whole lot of movies anymore.
 Other than that I only remember watching old Indiana Jones movies and Sound City (documentary).

-*TV/Sreaming: Mindhunter on Netflix - About FBI agents that studied serial killers in the late 1970s into the early 1980s.
+* TV/Sreaming: Mindhunter on Netflix - About FBI agents that studied serial killers in the late 1970s into the early 1980s.

-*Music: The Center Won't Hold by Sleater-Kinney, I guess?
+* Music: The Center Won't Hold by Sleater-Kinney, I guess?
 I don't know.
 I haven't listened to a lot new music this year.
 I love the band.
 I'm only naming this album because it was the only one I could think of.
 It's not bad.
 It's different.
 It's a departure from their other albums.
 It's ceertainly not my favorite.
 Other than that I'm mostly looking backwards and discovering albums and artists I've missed.
 I really like the album All At Once by Screaming Females but that came out in 2018.

-*Concert: Shonen Knife at the Rock-n-Roll Hardees in Springfield.
+* Concert: Shonen Knife at the Rock-n-Roll Hardees in Springfield.
 It's my fave cause it was unique.
 First they are from Japan and are legends.
 Second, it was at a Hardees.
-Third, it was free.
+Third, it waxs free.
 It was just unique and fun.

-*Dev Podcast: Syntax
+* Dev Podcast: Syntax

-*General Podcast: Disgraceland
+* General Podcast: Disgraceland